Glasgow Maryhill and Springburn

-Glasgow Maryhill and Springburn (Gaelic: Glaschu Cnoc Màiri agus Allt an Fhuarain) is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Maryhill and Springburn (Gaelic: Glaschu Cnoc Màiri agus Allt an Fhuarain) was a constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was created in 2011 from a merger of parts of the Glasgow Maryhill, Glasgow Springburn and a small part of the Glasgow Anniesland constituencies.
 The parts of Glasgow Anniesland were Kelvindale and Kelvinside, that had previously been in Glasgow Hillhead before 1997.
+It was abolished as a result of the second periodic review of Scottish Parliament boundaries in 2025.
+From the 2026 Scottish Parliament election, the area previously covered by Glasgow Maryhill and Springburn became part of the new seats of Glasgow Easterhouse and Springburn and Glasgow Kelvin and Maryhill.

-The seat has been held by Bob Doris of the Scottish National Party since the 2016 Scottish Parliament election.
+The seat had been held by Bob Doris of the Scottish National Party from the 2016 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside and Rutherglen.
+During the period Glasgow Maryhill and Springburn was in existence, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside and Rutherglen.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+In this period the region covered all of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries

 Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 election, the Boundary Commission for Scotland recommended the effective merger of the Glasgow Springburn and Glasgow Maryhill constituencies.

-The electoral wards used in its creation are:
+The electoral wards used in the creation of Glasgow Maryhill and Springburn were: